semaphoreci/docs/docs/reference/semaphore-changelog.md

 **(Updated) New UI available to everyone**
 The new UI is available to all users.
 Minor performance updates and fixes have been implemented:

-- **(Fixed)** the issue with job logs auto-scrolling to top of the failed command output, instead of to the bottom.
+- **(Fixed)** fixed the issue with job logs auto-scrolling to top of the failed command output, instead of to the bottom.
-- **(Fixed)** the issue with manual promotions being triggered based on promotion name.
+- **(Fixed)** fixed the issue with manual promotions being triggered based on promotion name.

 You can read more about the new UI in this [blog post](https://semaphoreci.com/blog/refreshed-new-ui-for-a-greater-experience).
 We appreciate your feedback and encourage you to send any suggestions to [our feedback inbox](mailto:feedback@semaphoreci.com?subject=Beta%20Feedback).